BEST Ways to Improve Your Productivity & Team Effectiveness at work

 - Develop a customer handover system – show customers what has been done

-- Video some of your processes and develop a better system.
+- Video some of your processes and develop better systems.
 Watch and review the video for training or improvement

 - Implement a customer delight process – do something special or Give them a promotional gift